bassamanator/rpi-power-button/README.md

 # listen-for-shutdown.py
 LED = 3 # NOTE wPI: 3; Physical: 8
 BUTTON = 27 # NOTE wPI: 27; Physical: 40
+# ⚠️ In case this get's outdated, check `listen-for-shutdown.py` for actual pins
 ```

 Differences between this branch and the others: